8 way hand tied coil foundations are an endangered species.

-It also frequently causes physical damage to the hands and fingers over time.
+It also frequently causes physical damage to hands and fingers.

-Many of the skilled craftspeople who build custom sofas using 8 way hand tied foundations are getting close to retirement age.
+Many skilled craftspeople who build 8 way hand tied couches are getting close to retirement age.

 New apprentice upholsterers are extremely reluctant to take the time and effort needed to master this art.

-2) “Drop-in” 8 way hand-tied units are currently mass produced by a number of manufacturers at a fraction of the cost.
+Manufacturers can now produce “Drop-in” 8 way hand-tied units at a fraction of the cost.

-These are drop-in coil spring foundations that look like 8 way hand-tied foundations but can be inexpensively mass produced using minimum wage laborers.
+These are drop-in coil spring foundations.
+They look and feel similar to 8 way hand-tied foundations.
+But can be inexpensively mass produced using minimum wage laborers.

-3) 8 way hand tied foundations are extremely expensive and have no real added benefit in modern upholstered furniture.
+8 way foundations are extremely expensive and have no real added benefit in modern upholstered furniture.

-This was because cushions were thinner and filled with non-resilient materials such as horse hair, down and feathers or cotton.
+Cushions were thinner and filled with non-resilient materials such as horsehair, down, and feathers or cotton.

 Early foam cushions were not as thick and firm as they are now.
 The foam was not as resilient.

-With low resilience cushions when you sat on the furniture you would sink down all the way to the sofa deck.
+Sitting on low resilience cushions makes you sink down all the way to the sofa deck.

-8 way hand-tied coils were critical for a comfortable long-lasting couch.
+8 way coil springs were critical for a comfortable long-lasting couch.